OraOpenSource/OXAR/README.md

 ```
 *Note: Port 52698 is the default port and can be changed in the plugins settings in Atom*

-Once you're connect to edit a file locally simply type:
+Once you're connected, to edit a file locally, simply type:
 ```bash
 ratom <myfile>
 ```